 Non-Grand Valley Housing

-Nine meal plans are available to all Grand Valley students.
-Students living on north campus can choose from the 14 Plus as part of their housing contract and have the option to change to the 10 Plus or upgrade to the Unlimited Fresh plan.
+Ten meal plans are available to GVSU students.
+Students living on North Campus will receive the 14 Plus as part of their housing contract and have the option to change to the 10 Plus or upgrade to the Unlimited Fresh plan.
 Other on-campus and commuting students can select any plan.

-Meals are offered in seven of the nine meal-plan options.
-Meals provide the opportunity to enjoy all-you-care-to-eat dining in the Fresh Food Company or can be used to purchase meal combos at 14 dining locations.
+Meals are offered in eight of the meal plan options.
+Meals can be used to enjoy all-you-care-to-eat dining in the Fresh Food Company and/or to purchase meal combos at other dining locations.
 One meal is subtracted from the meal balance each time a meal is eaten in the Fresh Food Company or a meal combo is used.
 Students on weekly meal plans may use up to four meals per day.

-All nine meal plans offer Dining Dollars.
-Dining Dollars are a debit account attached directly to a student's meal plan.
-Dining Dollars are accepted in all Campus Dining restaurants, C-Stores, coffee shops, and concession stands.
+All 10 meal plans offer Dining Dollars.
+Dining Dollars are a debit account specific to food purchases on the Allendale and Grand Rapids campuses.
+Dining Dollars are accepted in all Campus Dining restaurants, C-Stores, coffee shops, and some concession stands.
 It works like a debit card and can be used for beverages, snacks, or full meals at any time.
-Students may check their account balance online, at Campus Dining registers, or by using the GV mobile app.
-Students may add dollars at www.gvsufood.com or by visiting the Campus Dining office in 100 Commons on the Allendale Campus.
+Students can check account balances online, at Campus Dining registers, or by using the GV mobile app.
+Students may add dollars at gvsufood.com or by visiting the Campus Dining office in 100 Commons on the Allendale Campus.
 Dining Dollars carry over from the fall to winter semester.
 Meals and Dining Dollars must be used before they expire at the end of the academic year.
 Purchases are nonrefundable.
 Visit gvsufood.com for more information.

 Weekly Plans: Meals are per week and do not transfer to the next week.

 Unlimited Fresh: Unlimited meals available at Fresh Food Company and $125 Dining Dollars